MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 ---
-title: Application platform for AI workloads on Azure
+title: Application Platform for AI Workloads on Azure
 description: Learn about the Azure resources that you need for running AI workloads.
+Learn about platforms for EDA, model training and fine-tuning, and inferencing.
 author: PageWriter-MSFT
 ms.author: prwilk
 ms.date: 11/01/2024
-ms.topic: conceptual
+ms.topic: concept-article
 ms.service: azure-waf
 ms.subservice: waf-workload-ai
 ---